reflectivity/reflectivity.github.io/workshops/workshop_2024/index.md

 * Talk and short discussion on 'lost' techniques. e.g. Maximum Entropy.

 ### SLD database (Chaired by Tom Arnold, Jochen Stahn)
-The [ORSO SLD data base](https://slddb.esss.dk/slddb/) is now live and we would like to host a session to
+The [ORSO SLD database](https://slddb.esss.dk/slddb/) is now live, and we would like to host a session to
-*  Present the database and recieve feedback
+*  Present the database and receive feedback
-*  Demonstate usage and data enty
+*  Demonstrate usage and data entry
 *  Actively contribute data to the database

 ### Teaching materials (chaired by Andrew McCluskey)

 * live edit of the [Guide to Reflectometry](https://www.reflectometry.org/learn/intro.html)